 The Disability Standards for Education: A Practical Guide for Individuals, Families and Communities website provides general information about how schools can work with students and their families to support them.

 Setting up a communication channel

-Talking openly about the cancer diagnosis helps the school community adjust to the news, and helps the school understand what support the student needs.
+Talking openly about the cancer diagnosis helps the school community adjust to the news, and understand what support the student needs.
 Ask the family what the student knows about the cancer and how the student has responded.
 Some families limit the information the child has about the cancer, especially if the child is young.

-Schools have various ways of disseminating information to their community.
-Your school should work with the student and their family to find out who in the school community needs to know and how much they should be told.
-The family, school staff members and the key liaison person should discuss the family’s wishes and school policies for sharing information.
+Schools have various ways of disseminating information to their community (e.g. newsletters, emails, websites, apps).
+Let the student and their family guide you about who in the school community needs to know and how much they can be told.
+The family, school staff members and the key liaison person can discuss the family’s wishes and school policies for sharing information.

 Different families may need different communication styles.
 For example, some may want you, or one of your colleagues, to talk to their child’s classmates about cancer.
-Others may want the school to send a general letter to parents about cancer without mentioning the child’s name.
+Others may ask a clinical nurse consultant from the hospital to visit.
+Some may want the school to send a general letter to parents about cancer without mentioning the child’s name.
 The school’s parent association, such as the Parents and Citizens (P&C) or Parents and Friends (P&F), may be able to help the school communicate with families.

 – Sarah, mother of secondary student with cancer